pirey/seabird/README.md

 <img src="http://www.colorhexa.com/a470ff.png" height="24" width="39"> purple | `a470ff` | 3¼               | 262   | 56           | 100
 <img src="http://www.colorhexa.com/ff5cc4.png" height="24" width="39"> pink   | `ff5cc4` | 2¾               | 322   | 64           | 100

+ISO compliance was thus slightly relaxed for most hues, in order to avoid overly dark colours.

 ### step 4: choose petrel accent colours

-The accent colours of the **petrel** theme were derived from the seagull colours by reducing saturation of all hues by ¼, then adjusting value to achieve 4½:1 contrast ratio\* (the W3C-recommended ['accessible minimum'](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html#visual-audio-contrast-contrast-73-head) for readable text) with the petrel background.
-Against a dark background, this higher contrast ratio proved appropriate for all colours.
+The accent colours of the **petrel** theme were derived from the seagull colours by reducing saturation of all hues by ¼, then adjusting value to achieve 4½:1 contrast ratio\* with the petrel background.

 petrel accent colour                                                          | hex      | contrast ratio\* | hue ° | saturation % | value %
 ------------------------------------------------------------------------------|----------|------------------|-------|--------------|--------